 Written for amazing young singing talent Pardis Ajala from the UK, this song uses a beautiful prayer by ‘Abdu’l-Bahá (1844-1921).
 Initially slow and reverent, the music builds up to ecstatic levels, taking advantage of Pardis’ incredible singing range.

 soprano and piano

-This song is part of the incidental music to ‘Táhirih, a Mirror of the Dawn’, a dramatic presentation about the life of Fatimah Baraghani (1814 or 1817 to 1852), known among other titles as Táhirih (the Pure), a Persian poetess and early champion of women’s rights who was strangled for her convictions by order of the government.
+This piece is part of the incidental music to ‘Táhirih, a Mirror of the Dawn’, a dramatic presentation about the life of Fatimah Baraghani (1814 or 1817 to 1852), known among other titles as Táhirih (the Pure), a Persian poetess and early champion of women’s rights who was murdered by the government for her convictions.
 The lyrics are taken from one of her poems.

 O God, My God

 Composed for the 2017 edition of the Sydney Sacred Music Festival, this choir piece is using a simple yet stirring prayer by the Báb (1819-1850), consisting of a single verse.
 The music is my most earnest attempt to express the soul’s innermost longing to connect to its Creator.

 Written after a serious hiatus without inspiration, overcoming the writer’s block is the victory here.
 A lot went on silently inside before this break-through could happen.
 The result is both both overwhelmingly joyful, as well as deeply serene.

 Vallëzimi me erën – The Dance With the Wind

 Written as a commission for Trier-based German choir PortaVoci on a poem by Petrit Beqiri (*1972), this piece describes the ecstasy of dancing as a portal to other levels of consciousness.
 The refrain is in the original Albanian language, while the rest is in German translation.
 Just like the language, the music alternates between a 7/8 Balkans rhythm and a more classical 6/8 beat to create a whirlwind of movement.